-Linda Fu, M.D., M.S., is a general pediatrician at Children’s National Health System and an Associate Professor of Pediatrics at the George Washington University School of Medicine.
-Dr. Fu also serves as the Director of Outcomes and Evaluation for Children’s School Services and as the Immunization Initiatives Representative for the DC Chapter of the American Academy of Pediatrics.
+Linda Fu, M.D., M.S., is a general pediatrician at Children’s National Health System and an associate professor of pediatrics at the George Washington University School of Medicine.
+She also serves as the director of academic development at the Goldberg Center for Community Pediatric Health.

-Dr. Fu and the Children’s immunization team have been recognized with multiple national honors including being highlighted by the American Hospital Association as a CEO Insight Series Case Example (2012) and the 2013 Research and Hope Award for Patient and Community Health presented by the Pharmaceutical Research and Manufacturers of America (PhRMA) for “commitment and achievement in promoting the importance of research of and access to vaccines.”
+Dr. Fu's interests include: studying how social and environmental factors influence a variety of behaviors including pediatric immunization uptake, parental use of safe infant sleep environments and treatment of opioid use disorder among new mothers.
+The NIH, local governmental agencies and nonprofits fund her research.
+Dr. Fu and the Children’s immunization team have been recognized with multiple national honors, including being highlighted by the American Hospital Association as a CEO Insight Series Case Example (2012) and the 2013 Research and Hope Award for Patient and Community Health presented by the Pharmaceutical Research and Manufacturers of America (PhRMA) for “commitment and achievement in promoting the importance of research of and access to vaccines.”